GLOBAL MINIMUM TAX

-Top financial ministers from the global economic Group of Seven (G7) gathered recently.
-They discussed a global tax agreement and committed to a global minimum corporate tax rate of 15% determined on a country by country basis.
-The global minimum tax is a set minimum tax rate that will be applied to all multinational corporations who participate in business across the globe.
-It is intended to increase the corporate tax burden on business investments worldwide, therefore increasing global tax revenue.
+The Global Minimum Tax is a set minimum tax rate that will be applied to all multinational corporations who participate in business across the globe.
+It is intended to increase the cooperate tax burden on business investments worldwide, therefore increasing global tax revenue.

 PUERTO RICO AS A PROTOTYPE